TULiberalArts/Italian/pages/next-stops.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /next-stops/
+published: true
+# meta-data variables
 title: Next Stops
-permalink: /next-stops/
-layout: page
 keywords: 'careers, visit, apply, transfer'
 description: >-
-published: true
+# custom variables
 ---
 What’s next after you learn to speak Italian?
 Take a look at where some College of Liberal Arts grads have landed for an idea of what your [career prospects](#careers) could be.
 Then, take the first steps toward your future by [making your declaration](#make-your-declaration) after you come [visit us](#visit-us) in North Philly.
 Need more info?
 Find out everything you need to know about [transferring](#thinking-of-transferring) and take a look at our [deadlines](#deadlines) before you [apply](#apply).

 ## Careers
 Students who have earned a Bachelor’s degree in Italian have been accepted into fully funded Ivy-league graduate doctoral programs while others have had success in the corporate world, both within the United States and abroad.